basti-app/basti/packages/basti/README.md

 > 💡 You can expect Basti to work if you can use AWS CLI in your terminal.

-### Initialize target
+### Initialize connection target

-First, initialize your target for use with Basti.
+First, initialize your connection target.
+It could be an RDS instance, an Elasticache cluster or any other target residing in a VPC.
 The following command will set up all the infrastructure required to start a connection. _You only need to do this once_.

 ```sh
 basti init